mhaywardhill/bicep_postgres_single_server_cmk/README.md

 ## Deploy Postgres Single Server and in Azure using Bicep

-I use this project to create a Postgres server encrypted with a customer-managed key in Azure using Bicep.
+I use this project to create a Postgres server encrypted with a customer-managed key CMK in Azure using Bicep.
 I execute the commands from a Linux terminal on Windows (Ubuntu on WSL).

 ### Login to Azure using the CLI